Check Out These 20 Creative Swag Bag Ideas

 1. Start with the bag itself

-Swag bags are one of those things that you just can’t help judging by its cover.
-The look and feel of your swag bag says a lot about what’s inside it.
+Swag bags are one of those things that you just can’t help judging by their cover.
+The look and feel of your swag bag will say a lot about what’s inside it.
 Instead of a simple tote bag, invest in a heavy-duty bag that your attendees can use again and again.
-Maybe it has your company’s logo on it or made of eco-friendly materials that your guests will feel proud to show off.
+Maybe it has your company’s logo on it or is made of eco-friendly materials that your guests will feel proud to show off.

 2. Offer a few color options

 Whatever you do, avoid making every bag look identical.
-Offering a few different colors will allow your guests to choose the one they like best — and remember which bag is theirs!
+Your guests will feel less special when they have to reach for the exact same bag as everyone else, after all.
+Offering a few different colors will allow your guests to choose the one they like best — and remember which bag is theirs.

 3. Include items that can be used right away

-At some events, guests receive the swag bag at the end of the event, while at others, they get it as soon as they arrive and check in.
-We think it’s a good idea to give it away early — that way, you can include items that your guests can use on site.
+At some events, guests receive the swag bag at the end of the event, while at others, they get it as soon as they arrive and check-in.
+We think it’s a good idea to give it away early — that way, you can include items that your guests can use on-site.
 Paper and pens always come in handy, and these days, power banks are useful, too.
+Don’t forget the hand sanitizer!
+It’s thoughtful, handy, and will make everyone feel just that much safer.

 4. Provide weather-appropriate gear